Sidney Lumet: New York City settings

 Lumet preferred to work in New York City and shunned the dominance of Hollywood.
+Despite praising the abundance of large sound stages within Hollywood that New York City lacked, he called the studio system overbearing due to its many department heads presiding throughout all stages of production, especially in the 1950s.
 As a director, he became strongly identified with New York City.
 "I always like being in Woody Allen's world," he said.
-He claimed that "the diversity of the City, its many ethnic neighborhoods, its art and its crime, its sophistication and its corruption, its beauty and its ugliness, all feed into what inspires him".
-He felt that in order to create, it is important to confront reality on a daily basis.
-For Lumet, "New York is filled with reality; Hollywood is a fantasyland."
+He claimed that New York City's ethnic diversity and its stark urban contrasts, encompassing art and crime, sophistication and corruption, and beauty and ugliness, were his primary sources of inspiration.
+He felt that in order to create, it is important to confront reality on a daily basis; in 1960, he stated that "New York is filled with reality; Hollywood is a fantasyland."
+Lumet also found that the Screen Actors Guild union had less stringent rules in New York City, allowing extras to have speaking roles without having to paying them higher rates.

 He often used New York City as the backdrop—if not the symbol—of his "preoccupation with America's decline", according to film historians Scott and Barbara Siegel.
 Lumet was attracted to crime-related stories in New York City urban settings, where the criminals get caught in a vortex of events that they can neither understand nor control but are forced to resolve.